 - A caricatured Mrs. Thatcher appears as a fearsome Cirinist leader in Cerebus the Aardvark.
 Later on Cerebus gets the better of her, in an issue that appeared just around the time the real Margaret Thatcher was coming to the end of her term in office.

 - Many 2000 AD comics from The '80s feature expies of her:

 Dredd: You!
 Close the Hall!
 Get everyone out!
 Dracula's in there!

 - One story leads to the following exchange when the title character chases after Count Dracula, who takes refuge inside a Hall of Horrors tourist museum.

-'Course he is!
-So's Frankenstein, the Wolfman, Margaret Thatcher
+Employee: 'Course he is!
+So's Frankenstein, the Wolfman, Margaret Thatcher...

-- In Invasion!, where Britain is over-run by a foreign army which is suspiciously like the Russsians, in an early episode a prime minister looking suspiciously like Margaret thatcher is seen hanged by the uivaders.
+- In Invasion!, where Britain is over-run by a foreign army which is suspiciously like the Russians, in an early episode a prime minister looking suspiciously like Margaret Thatcher is seen hanged by the invaders.

 - Bec & Kawl once featured a story where Margaret Thatcher (unnamed in the strip, but the obvious caricature tells all) plotted to privatize Hell.
 Kawl refers to her as "The Arch-Manifestation of Evil".